 Purpose

-You can restrict the number of recipients per message in your Exchange organization, but there is no way to limit the number of external recipients a certain group of people can send to.
+You can restrict the number of recipients per message in your Exchange organization, but there is no built-in way to restrict how many external recipients a group of users can send to.

 If you run the classic desktop Outlook for Windows, the RestrictExtRecips add-in will solve this problem.

 Suppose an Exchange administrator has created a distribution list named "RestrictExtRecips_2".
-Number 2 after underscore means that each member of this list that runs Outlook with RestrictExtRecips add-in installed cannot set more than 2 external recipients in their message.
+The number 2 after the underscore means that each member of this list who has the RestrictExtRecips add-in installed cannot set more than 2 external recipients per message.

 Current version: 1.0.0.3